What are lip fillers?

 After treatment your lips will be red and swollen, sometimes bruising can occur.
 The swelling tends to be greatest the day after the procedure, so you must consider carefully when to have treatment as you may need some downtime a day or two after.
 Any swelling and bruising tends to subside after a couple of days but can take up to two weeks to fully settle.
 I advise that you delay any dental treatment or treatment around the mouth for up to two weeks post treatment and once the product has fully integrated.

 This will depend on the individual client and their habits, the area treated and the type and amount of dermal filler used.
 In general dermal fillers last between 6-18 months.

 Is it safe?

 The types of dermal fillers used at Facial rejuvenation are generally very safe and have a very good safety record.
-The mains risks are bleeding (during the procedure), swelling and brusining.
-As with most things there is a rare possibility of an allergic reaction and therefore it is important your practitioner is medically trained (Like Dr Thomas) and knows what to do should any complications arise.
+The mains risks are bleeding (during the procedure), swelling and bruising As with most things there is a rare possibility of an allergic reaction and therefore it is important your practitioner is medically trained (Like Dr Thomas) and knows what to do should any complications arise.
 All risks and complications will be discussed at your consultation and you should always disclose any medical conditions to Dr Thomas.

 Will it hurt?

 Most people cope well with the procedure and notice only a mild stingy sensation.
 Numbing cream can be applied to the area to be treated to make the procedure more comfortable.
 When treating the lips, a dental block can also be used, this completely numbs the lips but may create slightly more swelling.
-Most dermal fillers also contain local anesthetic within the gel, which, once injected numbs the area.
-Types of anesthesia can be discussed at your consultation.
+Most dermal fillers also contain local anaesthetic within the gel, which, once injected numbs the area.
+Types of anaesthesia can be discussed at your consultation.